Home Inspection

 • Ice dam formation

 If there are problems with the roof, such as missing shingles or an open chimney flue, there’s a chance that the homeowner could be welcoming a whole bunch of unwanted guests into the attic.
 In general, the roof and attic space is a pest’s paradise.
-It’s dark, cool, and offers plenty of food in the form of textile and wood.
+It’s dark and cool and offers plenty of food in the form of textiles and wood.
 Here’s a list of some of the most common pests that can be found in the roof and attic space and what that means for the home inspection:

 Birds

-Birds can nest in several places on your roof, and even your chimney.
-While this may not seem like a problem at first, bird’s nests can cause clogs in gutters, downspouts, and chimneys.
-On top of this, most species of bird have acidic droppings which can damage key support structures and rot the shingles on the roof.
+Birds can nest in several places on your roof and even your chimney.
+While this may not seem like a problem initially, bird’s nests can cause clogs in gutters, downspouts, and chimneys.
+On top of this, most bird species have acidic droppings, which can damage key support structures and rot the shingles on the roof.

 Vermin

 Nobody wants to see vermin in a house they’re about to buy, but they are far more than just an unpleasant sight.
-Rats and mice burrow through your roof and can chew their way through insulation, pipes, and even your electrical system.
-This presents a risk of electrical fire and structural damage, and that even before we get to the diseases they carry!
+Rats and mice burrow through your roof and can chew through insulation, pipes, and even your electrical system.
+This presents a risk of electrical fire and structural damage, even before we get to the diseases they carry!

 Bees

 Certain species of bees love to build their hives on roofs.
-If they can make their way through the shingles they will start to build their new bee colony which can cause damage to the roof structure, especially if left unchecked.
+If they can make their way through the shingles, they will start to develop their new bee colony, which can cause damage to the roof structure, especially if left unchecked.
 Carpenter bees will bore holes in wood facia to set up hives inside the eaves.

 Termites and other wood-eating insects

 Termites are the number one enemy of homes in the USA.
-They are known as the silent destroyer, quietly eating away at key support structures such as wooden joists and load-bearing walls.
-The roof and attic space is a great place for termites to feed, so home inspectors will be on the lookout for any evidence of these pests.
+They are known as the silent destroyers, quietly eating away at key support structures such as wooden joists and load-bearing walls.
+The roof and attic space are great places for termites to feed.

 Termites will often feed through the floors, walls, and attics.
 While they live underground, they travel to and from through mud tubes.
 They can construct elaborate tunnels inside walls and may never be noticed unless you are trained and know what to look for.